Key takeaways

 Citherlet et al. (2021) measured the acute physiological response in athletes: a single power breathing session produced significant shifts in blood oxygen saturation, blood pH, and self-reported arousal — all before any physical activity began.
 [24] The body had already changed state.
 Training hadn't started yet.

-Power breathing is built into Auralize as a guided session — metered rounds, cued holds, structured progression.
-It's the same practice Overeem, St-Pierre, and Djokovic have built into their preparation, guided so you can find your footing without guesswork.
+Power breathing is built into Auralize as a guided session: metered rounds, cued holds, and structured progression.
+It is the same category of practice Overeem, St-Pierre, and Djokovic have built into preparation, guided so you can find your footing without guesswork.

 For activation